A) I have just finished the 11th grade of school (also without a school-leaving certificate).

 What documents are required for university admission without a Studienkolleg?

-Language certificate.
+- Language certificate.
 Educational institutions in Germany only accept official certificates.
-See section "What counts as proof of my German language skills?" and "Education in English".

-Other.
-E.g. letters of recommendation, letters of motivation, certificates of specialised studies (for example, an internship with the Red Cross) or similar.
+- Other.
+E.g. letters of recommendation, letters of motivation, certificates of specialized studies (for example, an internship with the Red Cross) or similar.
 They are often not required, but can increase your chances of admission.
-The requirements for these documents vary depending on the university and the platform through which the documents are submitted).
+The requirements for these documents vary depending on the university and the platform through which the documents are submitted.

 What documents are required for enrollment in a Master's program?

-- Bachelor's degree (The Bachelor's degree must be translated into German or into English.
-For more information, please refer to the section "Application: General Questions").
+- Bachelor's degree (The Bachelor's degree must be translated into German or into English).